Rokiis1/roadmap/types_of_testing/types_of_testing.md

 **Explanation:**

-Static testing involves validating the code, design documents, and software requirements without actually executing the software.
-This type of testing is performed to identify defects early in the development process, ensuring that the work products meet the required standards and specifications.
+Static testing involves validating the code, design documents, and software requirements without actually executing the software to find defects early in the development process.

 <details>
     <summary>Overview:</summary>